Signed in as:

 In 2012 Matthew Cohn '08, Kate Mulley '05, and Thom Pasculli '05, founded Vox Theater.
 At the time, the Dartmouth Theater Alumni community was almost non-existent.
 The founders wanted to build a company to support one another's work, and that of other alumni.
 With this, they wanted to build a more connected theater alumni network.
 In that same year, Vox Theater began to produce VoxFest, now VoxLab, a week long residency at Dartmouth working in conjunction with their summer theater class.

-The current leadership team is made up of Matthew Cohn '08 and Nicolle Allen '16.
+The current leadership team is made up of Matthew Cohn '08 and Lillian King '07.
 You can read more about them below.

 This year is exciting: we’ll be back in the Hopkins Center!
 What that means for our purposes (beyond the fact that we won’t be rehearsing in a former psychiatric hospital), is that we’ll have access to exciting arts spaces, both new and old.
 The Bentley and Moore are basically exactly the same, but there’s a new dance studio, a vastly improved rehearsal room, a slick design studio, a new black box, and a new recital hall.
 We’ll have stuff again, and we intend to use it.

-You’ll still have access to many of the same campus resources; including the various libraries and digital collections, and a private office space to work.
-Theater 65 is still being held, so there will be students on hand to assist you however you like—reading pages, researching, experimenting.
-Once again, a central aim of Vox is to give both time and space to artists in a world where both are hard to come by.
+You’ll have access to many of the same campus resources; including the various libraries and digital collections, and a private office space to work.
+Theater 65 is being held, so students will participate—reading pages, researching, experimenting.
+A central aim of Vox is to give both time and space to artists in a world where both are hard to come by.

 Matthew is a New York-based, interdisciplinary artist.
 His work combines printmaking, photography, text, music, and sculpture in the pursuit of creating new theatrical forms.
 He is also an actor and narrator.
 He is the Co-Founder and Executive Director of Vox Theater.